96boards/documentation/ConsumerEdition/HiKey/Installation/README.md

 ## Methods of Installation

-In most cases, you will be presented with two options when installing your new operating system onto your DragonBoard 410c:
+In most cases, you will be presented with two options when installing your new operating system onto your HiKey:

 - SD Card Method
 - Fastboot Method